V/Line VLocity: Additions to the fleet

 In December 2017, a further nine sets were ordered.
 Once all were delivered, the fleet comprised 88 3-car sets.
 Of these, sets 76-79 were of a modified configuration, with a single toilet per three-carriage set instead of two, improvements to CCTV, downrating of the engines to 650 hp each for fuel economy and altered standing and seating arrangements.
 Sets from 80 to 88 reverted to two toilets with modified seating and a different front to accommodate a safer driving cabin.
 As of 6 November 2020 units 80-88 had entered revenue service.

 After jockey Michelle Payne won the 2015 Melbourne Cup horse race riding Prince of Penzance, becoming the first female jockey to win the race, set 3VL9 was named Michelle Payne in honour of her regional Victorian ancestry.
 The set was the first and thus far only VLocity to be named and the first V/Line train to be named since the Sprinters in the late 20th century.

 In the 2018 Victorian state election campaign, the Andrews government promised that, if re-elected, it would place an order for 18 additional three-car VLocity sets to be delivered from 2021.

 In the 2022 Victorian state election campaign, the Andrews government promised that, if re-elected, it would place an order for an additional 23 three-car VLocity sets, as part of a promise to boost regional weekend services.
 The government also committed to introducing nine-car VLocity trains to service the Melton railway line in Melbourne's west.
 Production of the 23 sets began in March 2024.
 When completed, there will be a fleet of 141 three car VLocity sets on the V/Line network on the current confirmed contract.

-At the current rate of one 3 car set being built every 4-6 weeks the current contract should be completed some time in early 2026 and with a State Election due in the later half of 2026 announcements and promises from both sides of politics are expected on regional rail services.
+The final 3 car VLocity set (VL141) on the current contract entered revenue service in July 2026, as at August 3rd 2026 no announcements on building more units have yet to be made by any political party with a State Election due in November 2026.